-Welcome to the first edition of our new monthly column “Perspectives”.
-Each month the Luck Journal will bring you an op-ed style column written from the unique perspectives of creators themselves.
+Welcome to the first edition of our new column “Perspectives”.
+Periodically the Luck Journal will bring you an op-ed style column written from the unique perspectives of creators themselves.
 To kick us off, Phil and Heather Cook share their outlook on art in today’s atmosphere.
 Read their full column below.

 By Heather and Phil Cook